gatsbyjs/gatsby/docs/docs/page-node-dependencies.md

 ## Other forms

-### add-page-dependency.js
+### add-page-dependency.ts

-[redux/actions/add-page-dependency.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions/add-page-dependency.js) is a wrapper around the `createPageDependency` action that performs some additional performance optimizations.
+[redux/actions/add-page-dependency.js](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/actions/add-page-dependency.ts) is a wrapper around the `createPageDependency` action that performs some additional performance optimizations.
 It should be used instead of the raw action.

 ### getNodeAndSavePathDependency action

-The [getNodeAndSavePathDependency](https://github.com/gatsbyjs/gatsby/blob/master/packages/gatsby/src/redux/index.js#L198) action simply calls `getNode`, and then calls `createPageDependency` using that result.
+The [getNodeAndSavePathDependency](https://github.com/gatsbyjs/gatsby/blob/acfc455fa924af76ec5e875f34b557dd4dd7a268/packages/gatsby/src/redux/nodes.ts#L108) action simply calls `getNode`, and then calls `createPageDependency` using that result.
 It is a programmer convenience.